accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/15.4/index.md

 ---
-title: For each accessibility error found by an automatic or semi-automatic accessibility test, does the [editing tool](#editing-tool) provide repair suggestions?
+title: For each accessibility error identified by an automatic or semi-automatic accessibility test, does the [editing tool](#editing-tool) provide suggestions for repair?
 ---